kevinsqi/react-circular-progressbar/README.md

 | `classForPercentage` | Function which returns an additional class to apply to top-level svg element, which can be used for coloring/styling percentage ranges differently.
 Example: `(percent) => percent < 100 ? 'incomplete' : 'complete'`. |
 | `textForPercentage` | Function which returns text to display, can be configured based on percentage.
 Example: ``(pct) => `${pct}%` ``. |

-See the [demo page JSX](docs/demo.jsx) to see code used on the live demo page.

 ## Customizing styles